agama-project/agama/doc/auto_storage.md

  - If the product does not specify a default volume, the behavior is still not defined (there are several reasonable options).

+It is also possible to specify "current" as a size value for partitions and logical volumes that already exist in the system.
+The usage of "current" and how it affects resizing the corresponding devices is explained at a separate section below.

 ### Under Discussion

 As explained, it should be possible to specify the sizes as "default", as a range or as a fixed